Jangeer21/SDN/Cisco Firepower/fpwr-route-failover/README.md

 With work from home being more of a thing recently, having a reliable internet connection has suddenly become more important.
 I wrote this to automatically fail over my home internet connection to an external LTE modem if there were any connectivity issues (Which happens more often than one would hope).

-Additional info in my [blog post](https://0x2142.com/cisco-firepower-automating-cellular-failover/)

 ## What it does

 There are two modules to this script:

 `pathmonitor.py` - This script performs ping checks of a defined external network target.
 It will measure response time & packet loss, then make a decision on whether to fail over traffic to a secondary internet provider based on user-defined thresholds

-`firepower.py` - This module handles all of the API connectivity to FirePower FDM.
+`firepower.py` - This module handles all of the API connectivity to FirePower FMC.
 This contains all of the logic to create & delete network objects, route objects, etc.

 ## Installation